 1. Those with a rateable value up to £20,000.

 2. Those with a rateable value between £20,001 and £100,000.

 The relief will be awarded to businesses in the lower band to fully cover the increase in Business Rates payable as a result of the revaluation between the 2016/17 and 2017/18 financial years and the funding will be used to ensure the increase payable by businesses in the upper band, will be limited to 1.5%.
 The relief is distributed to the eligible local businesses automatically and efficiently without the need for an application process, however, if a business exceeds the State Aid limit, a State Aid Form must be completed (see below).

-The reduction was automatically granted in 2017/18 for eligible Ratepayers and relief will also be granted automatically for future financial years up to 2020/21.
-In 2018/19, the funding of £68,000 is being split proportionately between the two bands.
+The reduction was automatically granted in 2017/18 for eligible Ratepayers and relief was granted automatically and it will be for future financial years up to 2020/21.
+In 2019/20, the funding of £28,000 is being split proportionately between the two bands.

-It was also announced that there will be a new relief scheme for pubs that have a rateable value of below £100,000.
-Under the scheme, eligible pubs will receive a £1,000 discount on their bill.
-The DCLG has published details of the operation of the relief scheme for pubs and the Council has contacted Ratepayers who may be entitled to receive this reduction.
+It was also announced for the financal years 2017/18 and 2018/19, that there was a new relief scheme for pubs that have a rateable value of below £100,000.
+Under the scheme, eligible pubs received a £1,000 discount on their bill.
+The DCLG published details of the operation of the relief scheme for pubs and the Council contacted Ratepayers who were entitled to receive this reduction.
 If you consider that you may qualify for pub relief and have not been contacted, please get in touch with us.

 State Aid law is the means by which the European Union regulates state funded support to business.
 If the award of relief is within the threshold of 200,000 euros over a rolling 3 year period and the business is compliant with De Minimis Regulations (EC 1407/2013), Discretionary Business Rate Relief can be granted.
 A Ratepayer can refuse relief by completing and returning a State Aid Form.